Quantum phase transitions of topological insulators without gap closing: Introduction

+In this paper, we consider two-dimensional $\mathbb{Z}$ TIs, \ie Chern insulators, and $\mathbb{Z}_2$ time-reversal invariant TI models and study the effect of several symmetry-breaking terms.
+In the first part, we consider Chern insulators and study the effect of superconducting perturbations (\ie terms breaking particle-number conservation) which partially gives an answer to whether a Chern insulator is an SPT phase.
+In the second part, we focus on the $\mathbb{Z}_2$ TI which is an SPT phase protected by time-reversal symmetry and particle-number conservation.
+These non-interacting fermion models are characterized by a $\mathbb{Z}_2$ invariant and a Kramers pair of gapless helical edge states (per edge).
+As mentioned above, when an SPT phase hast lost all its symmetries it can be adiabatically connected with topologically trivial band-insulator states, \ie simple product states.
+In the presence of symmetries, however, one expects a closing of the bulk gap at the phase transition.

-Recently, topological quantum phase transitions without closing of the bulk gap have attracted considerable interest\,\cite{ezawa-13arXiv:1307.7347}.
+Recently, topological quantum phase transitions (QPTs) without closing of the bulk gap have attracted considerable interest\,\cite{ezawa-13arXiv:1307.7347}.
 Also for interacting TI models the phase transition into the magnetically ordered phase is in some cases known to be associated with no bulk gap closing\,\cite{hohenadler-11prl100403,wu-12prb205102}.
-Treating such a transition within static mean-field allows to understand it in an effectively non-interacting picture.
-Moreover, the possibility of a TR symmetry broken TI phase, dubbed {\it spin-Chern} insulator, has been discussed recently\,\cite{ezawa-13arXiv:1307.7347,yoshida-13prb085134,miyakoshi-13arXiv:1304.7933}.
+Moreover, the possibility of a TR symmetry broken TI phase, dubbed {\it spin-Chern} insulator, has been proposed recently\,\cite{ezawa-13arXiv:1307.7347,yoshida-13prb085134,miyakoshi-13arXiv:1304.7933}.

-In this paper, we explain and clarify both issues in the spirit of SPTP.
-Specifically, we focus on two-dimensional TI models on the honeycomb lattice.
-Later, we briefly discuss our results also in the context of the two-orbital square lattice TI model\,\cite{bernevig-06s1757} showing that our findings are independent of the underlying lattice.
-Throughout the paper, we consider particle-conserving models only (\ie no superconducting terms $\sim c^\dag c^\dag + {\rm h.c.}$).
-Specifically, we focus on two different TI models on the honeycomb lattice, the Kane-Mele model\cite{kane-05prl146802,kane-05prl226801} with and without Rashba spin orbit coupling and the related sodium iridate model\,\cite{shitade-09prl256403}.
-The Kane-Mele (KM) model is governed by the Hamiltonian
+This paper is organized as follows: In Sec.\ 2 we discuss a simple Chern insulator model in the presence of a perturbation violating U(1) particle number conservation.
+In Sec.\ 3 we briefly discuss two paradigmatic TI models, the Kane-Mele and the Sodium-Iridate model.
+We discuss the effect of time-reversal breaking perturbations and demonstrate the differences between both models.
+Sec.\ 4 discusses the stability of the spin-Chern insulator phase.
+All these findings are in Sec.\ 5 contrasted with correlated TI models where the previously discussed situations occur within a mean-field treatment.
+We conclude in Sec.\ 6.